Marketing Efficiency

 3. Improve Landing Page Conversion Rate

 If you're sending traffic to a landing page, a 1% improvement in conversion rate can cut CAC by 30–50%.
 Focus on: page load speed (under 2 seconds), a single clear CTA, social proof above the fold, and mobile-first design.
-Most Indian D2C brands have landing pages that convert at 1.5–3%, top performers convert at 5–8%.
+Most US D2C brands have landing pages that convert at 1.5–3%, top performers convert at 5–8%.

 4. Build Retention Channels to Reduce Total CAC